Moringa: The Next Big Superfood?

-According to a study published in the journal Frontier in Pharmacology, the monounsaturated fats found in moringa can help to lower high levels of LDL cholesterol. if you’re looking to boost your levels of HDL cholesterol, try eating these foods.
+According to a study published in the journal Frontier in Pharmacology, monounsaturated fats found in moringa can help lower high levels of LDL cholesterol. if you’re looking to boost your levels of HDL cholesterol, try eating these foods.

 Maintains healthy skin and hair